run-ai/docs/docs/Administrator/Cluster-Setup/cluster-setup-intro.md

 ## Next Steps

-After setting up the cluster, you may want to start setting up researchers.
+After setting up the cluster, you may want to start setting up Researchers.
 See: [Researcher Setup](../Researcher-Setup/researcher-setup-intro.md).